yinxiangshi/SMAPI/docs/technical/smapi.md

 `--uninstall` | Preselects the uninstall action, skipping the prompt asking what the user wants to do.
 `--game-path "path"` | Specifies the full path to the folder containing the Stardew Valley executable, skipping automatic detection and any prompt to choose a path.
 If the path is not valid, the installer displays an error.

-SMAPI itself recognises two arguments **on Windows only**, but these are intended for internal use or testing and may change without warning.
+SMAPI itself recognises five arguments **on Windows only**, but these are intended for internal use or testing and may change without warning.
 On Linux/macOS, see _environment variables_ below.

 argument | purpose
 -------- | -------
+`--developer-mode`<br />`--developer-mode-off` | Enable or disable features intended for mod developers.
+Currently this only makes `TRACE`-level messages appear in the console.
 `--no-terminal` | The SMAPI launcher won't try to open a terminal window, and SMAPI won't log anything to the console.
 (Messages will still be written to the log file.)
 `--use-current-shell` | The SMAPI launcher won't try to open a terminal window, but SMAPI will still log to the console.
 (Messages will still be written to the log file.)
 `--mods-path` | The path to search for mods, if not the standard `Mods` folder.
 This can be a path relative to the game folder (like `--mods-path "Mods (test)"`) or an absolute path.